victorjonsson/cXense-4-WordPress/push/README.md

 ### Extract URL:s from WordPress

 Navigate to this directory in your console and run any of the commands below.
-The extracted URL:s will be written to a file name *urls.json* in the same directory.
+The extracted URL:s will be written to a file named *urls.json* in the same directory.
 Each URL will be separated with a new line.

 This script will extract 500 posts per second (to reduce allocated resources) until all URL:s is extracted.
 Running this script several times will not create duplications of the extracted URL:s.